immohammeeed/NyanUI/README.md

 # NyanUI

 NyanUI is a project aimed at bringing the Samsung OneUI experience to the Galaxy S10 series through custom Android porting.
-This project aspires to deliver the visual style, features, and usability improvements of OneUI to devices that don't officially receive them.
+This project aspires to deliver smoothness, features, and usability improvements of OneUI to devices that don't officially receive them.

 ---